adhikara13/BashPrivacyFocusedLinux/README.md

 - Signal Desktop for an open source messaging procedure which is end to end encrypted.
 - BleachBit for maintenance.
 - VeraCrypt for document and drive encryption.

-For the script itself, look at 'PrivacyFocusedLinux.py'.

-Thanks!

 --------------------------------------------------
 Update: 29th June, 2020 - Update [1]